-Any student or student organization found to have committed or to have attempted to commit the following misconduct is subject to the disciplinary sanctions outlined in Article V. (page 19).
-Because of recent changes in federal requirements, any student discipline case involving allegations of sexual harassment, sexual assault, sexual violence, sexual exploitation, stalking, domestic abuse, or relationship violence will be handled in accordance with the procedures outlined in the University of Arkansas - Fort Smith Campus Policy and Procedure for Sexual Misconduct, Discrimination, Harassment, and Retaliation (Title IX) Complaints: July 2014, beginning on page 30 of this Handbook.
+Any student or student organization found to have committed or have attempted to commit the following misconduct is subject to disciplinary sanctions.
+Because of recent changes in federal requirements, any student discipline case involving allegations of sexual harassment, sexual assault, sexual violence, sexual exploitation, stalking, domestic abuse, or relationship violence will be handled in accordance with the procedures outlined in the University of Arkansas Fort Smith Campus Policy and Procedure for Sexual Misconduct, Discrimination, Harassment, and Retaliation (Title IX) Complaints.